Braces in Brooklyn, NY

 Braces are one of the most trusted and effective ways to straighten teeth and correct bite issues.
 At any given moment, millions of people (kids, teens, and adults alike) are wearing braces to achieve healthier, aligned smiles.
 These orthodontic appliances gradually move crooked or crowded teeth into place, fixing problems from gaps to overbites.

-Located in Brooklyn, Brace Central Orthodontics is led by Dr. Polina Ingberman, DDS, a top-rated orthodontist with over 25 years of experience, and Dr. Amalya Igityan, DDS, an ABO Board-Certified Orthodontist with more than 20 years of experience.
+Located in Brooklyn, Brace Central Orthodontics is led by Dr. Polina Ingberman, DDS, a orthodontist with over a quarter century of expertise, and Dr. Amalya Igityan, DDS, a board-certified orthodontist with extensive experience.
 Our doctors and team are dedicated to a patient-first approach, making orthodontic treatment comfortable and personalized for every patient.
 We offer state-of-the-art brace options to fit your needs, including Damon™ braces, Symetri porcelain brackets by Ormco, and Votion braces.
 Contact us today to schedule a consultation and find out if braces are right for you or your child.

 What Are Braces?